kai5263499/rhema/README.md

 ## Usage

+This repo contains several related sub-projects that are all avaliable as public Docker images.

+### Scrape
 Use the scrape image to test scraping a url of its content

 ~~~~bash
 docker run \
 --rm \
 kai5263499/rhema-scrape "${URI}"
 ~~~~

+### process-url
 Use the process-url image to process a URL into an mp3 stored in the `${LOCAL_PATH}` directory

 ~~~~bash
 docker run \
 --rm \